lizhanmit/learning-notes/flume-note/flume-note.md

 - sink: logger

-Listen to a file on machine A. Then send to machine B. Then display on console.
-Here, the file is data.log.
+Listen to a file (data.log) on machine A. Then send to machine B. Then display on console.

 How to use:

-1. In a terminal 1, start up machine B agent.
+1. In terminal 1, start machine B agent firstly.

 ```
 flume-ng agent \